-Dewan Law College, Meerut.
+ACCESS TO JUSTICE BHRIGURAJ MOURYA Dewan Law College, Meerut.

 Access to justice in its general term, means that individual's access to court or a guarantee of legal representation.
 It has many fundamental elements such as identification and recognition of grievance, awareness and legal advice or assistance, accessibility to court or claim for relief, adjudication of grievance, enforcement of relief, of course this may be the ultimate goal of a litigant public.

-The concept of 'access to justice' has two significant components.
-First is a strong and ef rights, enumerated and supported by substantive legislations.
+rights, enumerated and supported by substantive legislations.
 Other is a useful and accessible judicial/ remedial system easily available to the litigant public.

 The Constitution of India is the living document of this Country and the basic law of this Nation.
 As disclosed in its preamble, it stands for securing justice to all the Citizens.
-In Article 39A, the Constitution retains its aspiration to secure and promote access to justice, Access to justice is recognized as a prominent and fundamental right, in several international documents.
-In India, the National Commission to Review the Working of Constitution (NCRWC), constituted in the 50 year of Independence, in its final report suggested for incorporation of this right as fundamental rights by incorporating Art.30 A, in the Constitution.
+In Article 39A, the Constitution retains its aspiration to secure and promote access to justice,

+Though these rights are not absolute, but protected under Article 13 of the Constitution, which expressly prohibits enacting of law inconsistent with or in derogation with fundamental rights.
+Additionally, any action abridging the fundamental rights are subject to inherent or implied limitation, as per the Doctrine of Basic Structure or Basic Features.
 There are other sets of rights guaranteed as per the express provisions in the Statutes.
 Right of representation in elected bodies, right to maintenance, right to minimum wages, right to social security, right to vote are some of such rights.
 In India, there are number of statutes dealing with these special kinds of rights, such as Representation of Peoples Act, Minimum Wages Act, Provisions for Maintenance under Section 125 of the Code of Criminal Procedure, Social securities under Workmen's Compensation Act, Industrial Disputes Act, Employee's Provident Fund and Miscellaneous Provisions Act, Payment of Bonus Act, Payment of Gratuity Act, Employees State Insurance Act etc.

 Our country is a secular ad democratic republic.
 Rights of different religious peoples and that of the minorities, linguistic or cultural, are protected under the Constitution itself.
 As well, the rights under the personal laws and customary rights were protected subject to the provisions of fundamental rights guaranteed in Part III of the Constitution of India.
 Such rights include the right of inheritance and succession, right to marry, right of performing religious rituals etc.

-Arbitration and Conciliation Act, 1996, provides an excellent system of alternative dispute resolution by way of Arbitration and Conciliation.
+of Arbitration and Conciliation.
 Now-a-days the litigations arising out of commercial dealings are resolving through Arbitration, either through the Tribunal either an Institutional Arbitration Tribunal or Individual Arbitrator/s.
 Modes of conciliation also has a greater role in resolving the disputes of civil and commercial nature, when the parties to the litigation agree for it.

 Apart from these, the Legal Service Authorities are entrusted with the additional functions of legal awareness, among women, socially and educationally backward classes, industrial workers and including the school students.
 Legal literacy and legal awareness programmes are part of the syllabi in Law Schools in the country.
 There are number of Non- Governmental Organizations, attending the specific tasks of legal awareness and legal literacy among the poor and disadvantaged groups.
 Judges, Lawyers and Law Academicians have keen and pivotal role in implementing such literacy programmes.